Which of the following reasons explains why viruses are not consi... | Channels for Pearson+

 Multiple Choice

-Which of the following reasons explains why viruses are not considered living organisms?
+Which of the following reasons explains why viruses are not considered alive in the context of organic chemistry?

 A